g0v/vaccinate/README.md

 * [Pyre](https://pyrecheck.org) for Python type-checking with PEP484 Typehints.

 ## Architecture
 This is an app in three parts:
 1. A web app written in React.
 The code for this lives in `frontend/`.
 2. A Local Scraper running on a machine in my living room.
 This is a python script that lives in `backend/local_scraper.py`.
 It is executed by-the-minute by a cronjob.
 It takes the results and uploads them to a Redis server.
 3. A Flask server written in Python.
+This server code lives in `backend/app.py`.
 This code runs on a DigitalOcean Droplet in Singapore.
 This droplet serves down the React app by reading the latest information from a Redis server and sending the data down.

 **Note:** Why separate the scraper from the droplet?
 Originally, I wanted to run everything on the droplet, but websites were blocking non-Taiwan IP addresses, so I was forced to find a scrape from Taiwan, which means a machine running on my family's network.